 Luxury brand excuse #3: stopping the fakes

 Some brands have argued that destroying stock protects them against counterfeiting.
-Counterfeiting is an enormous, illegal industry worth US$450 billion.
+Counterfeiting is an enormous, illegal industry worth US$450bn.
 It’s also unethical in multiple ways, with vulnerable people often exploited for low-cost labour by the criminal gangs that profit from the counterfeiting.
 But it’s hard to see how burning unsold stock by itself is an effective response to counterfeiting.

 Towards a new system